Client: Defence Construction Canada

 The Air Mobility Training Centre (AMTC) represents a global standard for the delivery of military aviation training.
 Dedicated as the “Edifice Sedley S. Blanchard Building”, the facility is a global centre of excellence for training pilots and maintenance workers of the new fleet of CC-130J Hercules aircraft purchased for the Canadian military.

-J.L.
-Richards & Associates Limited (JLR) provided prime consulting services for the project, including design management, cost estimating support, and design and construction phase services for architecture, civil, electrical, mechanical, structural, fire protection, seismic, and telecommunications infrastructure engineering.
+JLR provided prime consulting services for the project, including design management, cost estimating support, and design and construction phase services for architecture, civil, electrical, mechanical, structural, fire protection, seismic, and telecommunications infrastructure engineering.
 As the team approached critical milestones, the status of functional requirements was assessed.
 Where information was lacking that was impeding progress, the team would jointly decide to insert “placeholder” elements into the documents based on the best information available, allowing work to proceed.
 The project was tendered in phases with many of the placeholder elements included, and construction was sequenced so that the contractor-delayed work on areas with placeholder elements could be finalized.

 Incorporating advanced sustainable design features that meet LEED Silver certification requirements, the AMTC is the first facility of its kind in the world.
 All training is delivered through paperless computer-based systems, supported by advanced IT infrastructure with emergency power, UPS, and redundant cooling systems.
 The facility is configured to support all training requirements and includes assembly, classroom, administration, and operational support spaces, as well as several high bay areas for full scale simulators devices.